Many of our members stay up until 2:00 a.m. to change their clocks at exactly the right time. It’s rare we stay up so late.

 Facinating topic for Dull Men to discuss: Daylight “Saving” or “Savings” Time?

-Another fascinating topic: parts of America that do not use Daylight Saving Time:
+Another fascinating topic: areas not using Daylight Saving Time (DST):

 DMC assistant vice president Grover Click was in Vienna a few years ago on the day clocks changed.
 He visited the Uhrenmuseum (clock museum).
 He took the above photo of a staff member changing a clock.
-She had 3,000 clocks to change although not all are working so not all 3,000 need to changed.
+She had 3,000 clocks to change.

 More info: Wikipedia has a 21-page article about Daylight Saving Time . . . which comes in handy if looking for something dull to read: http://en.wikipedia.org/wiki/Daylight_saving_time